 Fire and Gas Detection:

-HVAC systems can be design to meet environmental regulations and emission standards.
+HVAC systems can be designed to meet environmental regulations and emission standards.
 By properly managing air quality and ventilation, oil and gas facilities can reduce their environmental impact and meet compliance requirements.

-HVAC designs in the oil and gas industry are engineering system to be energy-efficient.
-Implementing energy-saving technologies and practices helps reduce operational costs and minimises the facility’s carbon footprint.
+HVAC designs in the oil and gas industry are engineering systems to be energy-efficient.
+Implementing energy-saving technologies and practices helps reduce operational costs and minimizes the facility’s carbon footprint.

-There are a number of factors that need to be considere when designing an HVAC design for an oil and gas facility.
+There are a number of factors that need to be considered when designing an HVAC design for an oil and gas facility.